Rex-Hirst/Rex-Hirst/README.md

 ## Hi there 👋

-🌱 I’m currently learning Machine Learning and Artificial Intelligence
+🌱 I’m currently about learning Machine Learning and Artificial Intelligence

 Languages I use: